 All transactions with third parties are based on economic and financial considerations.
 In the case of the Finance Ministry, there are rules and procedures in place that establish the steps that must be followed by employees for contracting third-party goods and/or services.
 The CBC and the Treasury must also comply with a series of clearly defined rules and procedures for this type of activity.

-SWF operations and activities in host countries should be conducted in compliance with all applicable regulatory and disclosure requirements of the countries in which they operate.
+SWF operations and activities in host countries should be conducted in compliance with all applicable regulatory and disclosure requirements executed in compliance with the applicable of the countries in which they operate.